 NOTE 10 – Long-Term Debt

 On June 29, 2023, the loan agreement with Pharmakon was amended to replace the benchmark governing the interest rate with a rate based on the secured overnight financing rate ("SOFR") published by the Federal Reserve Bank of New York.
-Effective July 2023, the loan accrued interest using a benchmark rate of 3-month SOFR plus 8.25% plus an additional adjustment of 0.26161%.
+Effective July 2023, the loan accrued interest using a benchmark rate of three-month SOFR plus 8.25% plus an additional adjustment of 0.26161%.

-On March 13, 2024, the Company entered into an amended and restated loan agreement with Pharmakon for an additional third and fourth tranche of senior secured loan.
+On March 13, 2024, the Company entered into an amended and restated loan agreement, which replaced the 2022 Loan Agreement, with Pharmakon for an additional third and fourth tranche of senior secured loan (the “2024 Loan Agreement”).
 The third tranche of $25.0 million was funded in September 2024.
-The fourth tranche of $75.0 million will become available at the Company's option no later than August 29, 2025, subject to (i) receiving FDA approval of a new drug application (“NDA”) for UGN-102 no later than June 30, 2025 and (ii) the satisfaction of customary bring down conditions and deliverables.
-Under the amended and restated loan agreement, all outstanding loans with Pharmakon accrue interest using a benchmark rate of 3-month SOFR plus 7.25% plus an additional adjustment of 0.26161%.
-All outstanding principal will be required to be repaid in four equal quarterly installments commencing in the second quarter of 2026, with a one-year extension possible upon FDA approval of an NDA for UGN-102 by June 30, 2025.
-All outstanding loans with Pharmakon can be prepaid in whole at the Company's discretion, at any time, subject to prepayment premiums and make-whole amounts.
-The Company is not required to maintain any financial covenants.
+The fourth tranche of $75.0 million became available at the Company's option no later than August 29, 2025, based upon having received FDA approval of a new drug application (“NDA”) for Zusduri by June 30, 2025.
+The Company did not draw down the fourth tranche.
+Under the 2024 Loan Agreement, prior to the refinancing described in the immediately following paragraph, all outstanding loans accrued interest using a benchmark rate of three-month SOFR plus 7.25% plus an additional adjustment of 0.26161%.

 The following table shows the activity with respect to the carrying value of the long-term debt, in thousands: